-1.16 Our Office does not regularly report on recommendations after we have followed up on them for a two-year period.
+- 1.16 Our Office does not regularly report on recommendations after we have followed up on them for a two-year period.
 This year is the last time we will regularly report on the organizations who have not yet completed 26 (21%) recommendations from our 2014 audits.
-We encourage all organizations with recommendations not complete to continue to publicly report on their

-Regular public reporting may assist the Public Accounts Committee, the House of Assembly, and the public to hold government accountable for the timely completion of our recommendations.
+We encourage all organizations with recommendations not complete to continue to publicly report on their progress in completing them. - 1.17 Regular public reporting may assist the Public Accounts Committee, the House of Assembly, and the public to hold government accountable for the timely completion of our recommendations.
 For example, the surgical wait times and operating room utilization audit of 2014 will not be followed up again as part of our work next year.
-Work remains to be done in this
+Work remains to be done in this important area for Nova Scotians.